Disney sues Florida’s DeSantis over ‘campaign’ to weaponize government against company

 People are also reading…

+The lawsuit alleges that a newly formed DeSantis-appointed tourist board violated Disney’s contract rights, and did so without just compensation and deprived it of due process.
+Disney also argues it was denied its First Amendment rights to free speech.
+The company is asking the court to declare Florida’s legislative action unlawful.

-The ongoing effort by DeSantis and his supporters to exert control over Disney began last year after the company criticized a state law banning classroom discussion of sexuality and gender identity in schools.
+The battle began last year after the company criticized a state law banning classroom discussion of sexuality and gender identity in schools.

 Disney Chief Executive Bob Iger has called the retaliation against the company “anti-business” and “anti-Florida.”
 The company employs roughly 75,000 people in the state.